jaspector

 Inspection requests must be received before 4:00 p.m. to be scheduled for the next business day

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Department of Building Safety, Town of Lyman, administered by Code Consulting and Inspection Services, LLC before applying.
+Source: Department of Building Safety, Town of Lyman, administered by Code Consulting and Inspection Services, LLC ↗

-Do I need a building permit in Town of Lyman, SC?
+01 Do I need a building permit in Lyman, SC?

 A permit is required when an owner or authorized agent intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to install, enlarge, alter, repair, remove, convert, or replace regulated electrical, gas, mechanical, or plumbing systems.

-How much does a building permit cost in Town of Lyman, SC?
+02 How much does a building permit cost in Lyman, SC?

-How do I apply for a building permit in Town of Lyman, SC?
+03 How do I apply for a building permit in Lyman, SC?

-How long does it take to get a building permit in Town of Lyman, SC?
+04 How long does it take to get a building permit in Lyman, SC?

-Typical processing time is Commercial review comments are typically provided ten business days after payment is processed.
+Building permit processing times in Lyman, SC typically run Commercial review comments are typically provided ten business days after payment is processed.
 Permit requests received after 4:00 p.m. are processed the following business day..
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Town of Lyman, SC?
+05 What work is exempt from building permits in Lyman, SC?

+Not all construction work requires a permit in Lyman, SC.
 The following work is generally exempt: One-story detached accessory structures not exceeding 200 square feet (but still requires application submittal and approval before construction); Fences not over 7 feet high (but still requires application submittal and planning approval); Retaining walls not over 4 feet high unless supporting a surcharge; Water tanks on grade not exceeding 5,000 gallons with limited height-to-width ratio; Sidewalks and driveways (but must still be approved before installation); Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and playground equipment; Window awnings within the listed projection limits; Detached decks not exceeding 200 square feet, not more than 30 inches above grade, not attached to a dwelling, not serving the required exit door (but still requires approval before construction); Listed minor electrical, gas, mechanical, plumbing, emergency-repair, and ordinary-repair exceptions.
 Note: CC&I notes that many exemptions still require application submittal and approval before construction.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Lyman, SC?
+06 How do I schedule a building inspection in Lyman, SC?